-The material theme of People Valuation and Development, related to the ESG Our People and Wellbeing axes, corresponds to how we attract, retain and develop our employees.
-It involves training and engagement, valuing of diversity, health, well-being, and safety of our professionals, remuneration and benefits, union relations, and respect for labor legislation.
+Development, related to the ESG Our People and Wellbeing axes, corresponds to how we attract, retain and develop our employees.
+It involves training and well-being, and safety of our professionals, remuneration and benefits, union relations, and respect for labor legislation.